thomasleveil/b3-plugin-banlist/readme.md

 This plugin as been made to allow easy sharing of cheater banlist between clans.
 It also as the advantage of not requiering any game server reboot after banlist updates.

+You can enforce an unlimited number of banlists and whitelists which can be composed of either IP addresses GUIDs or PBids.
+It also can work with banlists from Rules of Combat www.rulesofcombat.com

 Features :
 ----------

-IP banlists / whitelists :
+### IP banlists / whitelists :

  * specify as many banlist files as you want.
- * understands range ip ban. (ie: ip ending with '.0')
+ * understands range ip ban. (ie: IP ending with '.0')
- * option to enfore range ip ban as if all ip addresses where ending with ".0"
+ * option to enfore range IP ban as if all ip addresses where ending with ".0"

-GUID banlists / whitelists :
+### GUID banlists / whitelists :

  * specify as many guid banlist files as you want.

+### PBid banlists / whitelists :

+ * specify as many PBid banlist files as you want.

-Rules of Combat banlists :
+### Rules of Combat banlists :

  * enforce Homefront banlists from www.rulesofcombat.com

-For all banlists :
+### For all banlists :

  * an url can be specified to hourly update.
- * a specific message can be set to be displayed upon kick. (keywords understood: $id, $ip, $guid, $name)
+ * a specific message can be set to be displayed upon kick. (keywords understood: $id, $ip, $guid, $pbid, $name)